Hywan/Database-to-PlantUML/README.md

 Note: Outputs differ because the `employees` examples are not exactly the same.
 They are here to illustrate the tool only.

-# License

-BSD-3-License, but seriously, do what ever you want!

-# PlantUMLSingleFile
+# PlantUML but with Multiple Files

 This will generate separate files for:
 * the definition of a table